D0T-B0X/FluX/README.md

 # FluX

-FluX is a real-time smoothed particle hydrodynamics (SPH) fluid simulation built with OpenGL 4.6 compute shaders.
-The simulation runs entirely on the GPU: particles are spatially hashed and sorted, SPH densities and forces are computed, and the results are rendered as instanced spheres in a GLFW window.
+FluX is a real-time smoothed particle hydrodynamics (SPH) fluid simulation built on OpenGL 4.6 compute shaders.
+The entire simulation runs on the GPU: particles are spatially hashed, sorted, and updated via compute passes, then rendered as instanced spheres in a GLFW window.

-This project is focused on the compute and rendering pipeline rather than a full application framework.
-It is a compact, GPU-first implementation that you can read and extend.
+The codebase is intentionally compact and GPU-first, focused on the compute and rendering pipeline rather than a full application framework.

-## What it does
+## Highlights
-- Initializes a cubic particle volume based on `GRID_SIDE` in `include/settings.h`.
+- GPU spatial hashing + radix sort for neighbor lookup
-- Advances physics using a fixed timestep (`PHYSICS_DT`) while the render loop runs independently.
+- SPH density, pressure, and force integration in compute shaders
-- Computes neighbor access using spatial hashing and a radix-sort pipeline on the GPU.
+- Instanced sphere rendering with basic lighting
-- Runs SPH density, pressure, and force passes in compute shaders.
+- Fixed physics timestep with independent render loop

-- Renders each particle as an instanced sphere with basic lighting.
+## Pipeline overview

-## How the simulation is organized
+1. Hash particle positions into grid cell indices.
-- `Scene` owns the particle data and the shader storage buffers (SSBOs).
+2. Radix-sort particles by cell index (prefix scan, global offset sum, scatter).
-- `Physics` manages the compute shaders and the dispatch pipeline:
+3. Reorder particle buffers using sorted indices.
-	- Hash grid cell indices.
+4. Compute cell boundaries for neighbor lookups.
-	- Radix-sort particle indices (prefix scan, global offset sum, scatter).
+5. SPH density pass.
-	- Compute SPH density, pressure, and forces.
+6. SPH pressure pass.
-- `Renderer` manages the window, camera input, and draws instanced spheres each frame.
+7. SPH force pass and integration.

-Shader sources are in `shaders/Compute` and `shaders/Render`.
-The build generates a `config.h` that bakes absolute shader paths, so a reconfigure is needed if you move the repository.
+8. Render particles as instanced spheres.

 ## Controls
-- Mouse: look around (cursor is captured)
+- Mouse: look around (cursor captured)
 - W/A/S/D: move camera
 - Space: move up
 - Left Ctrl: move down